DISTINGUISHED MAJORS PROGRAM

 We ask your assistance in establishing a fund to support our Biology DMP students in summer research.
 Summer is the optimal time to make research progress, but many laboratories don’t have the resources to pay student stipends.
 At an investment of $3,000 per student, we must rely on philanthropic giving to support our students.
 We hope you will consider supporting this important initiative.
 Your gift of any amount will make an immediate impact on our program.
 To make a gift today, click here.

-Class of 2017 Biology Distinguished Majors Following the 2017 Katz Symposium:
+Class of 2018 Biology Distinguished Majors Following the 34th Annual Richard D. Katz Undergraduate Research Symposium:

 ELIGIBILITY and APPLICATION

 The deadline for receipt of applications to the 2017-18 Biology Distinguished Majors Program will be 5:00pm, Friday, April 27th, 2018.
 For students initiating a research program during the summer, applications are due by 5:00pm, Friday, August 3rd, 2018.

 REQUIREMENTS FOR COMPLETING THE DISTINGUISHED MAJOR IN BIOLOGY

 1. Demonstrated evidence of a serious commitment to research as evidenced by exceptional performance in Biology Independent Research, BIOL 4911-4918.
 Students may enroll in additional semesters of independent research in accordance with Biology undergraduate degree policies (University of Virginia Undergraduate Record/Biology).

 Distinguished Major candidates conducting independent research in the Biology department should enroll in BIOL491x using the faculty mentor's instructor number.
 Candidates working with faculty members outside of Biology should enroll using the instructor number of the Director of Biology Independent Research (Professor Martin Wu).
 Grading will be determined by the Director of Independent Research based on the recommendation of the student's research mentor.

 2. All DMP candidates must attain a minimum GPA of 3.400 overall in the University.
 DMP candidates pursuing a B.A. degree must attain a 3.400 GPA in the 22 credit hours presented for the B.A. degree, exclusive of grades in BIOL 4810 and 4820.
 DMP candidates pursuing a B.S. degree must attain a 3.400 GPA in the 33 credit hours presented for the B.S. degree.
 BA/DMP students will require a total of 27 hours.